 This is particularly noticeable with foods containing onion and/or garlic.
 Your body can easily turn into a diffuser of body odor after you eat a dish containing a large amount of garlic and onions.
 This is a result of allium, a chemical found in onions and garlic, which your body converts to a sulfur compound.

 If you want to control the way your body sweats and smells, take a good look at what you put into it.
-Start small by making simple changes to help minimize sweat and odor.
+Start small by making simple dietary changes to help minimize sweat and odor.
 Check out our list of 13 foods that help reduce sweating to help you with your dietary choices.
 If the sweating persists, start a food journal to try to identify the specific foods that make you sweat.
 Finally, if you are unable to control your sweating during and after meals, visit your doctor to make sure you don’t have a more serious health concern like gustatory hyperhidrosis.

 In addition to making dietary changes to stop sweating, wear an Ejis sweat proof undershirt or a pair of Ejis sweat proof boxer briefs (buy in our shop or on Amazon) to regain your confidence and protect your clothing from sweat marks.